GuizhanCraft/translation-center/.trae/rules/project_rules.md

 ## script

 This is a python project managed by uv.
-Always `uv run script` to execute script.
+Always switch to script folder then `uv run script <args>` to execute script.